-Design feature Recommendations Objectives: ♦ To minimize and contain all releases of preservative chemicals. • cle releases that occur.
+Design feature Recommendations Objectives: ntain all releases of preservative chemicals. • cle releases that occur.
 Spill containment Provide spill containment capability of 110% of the volume for a single tank, and in multiple tank containment provide 100% of the largest tank plus 10% of the aggregate volume of the remaining tanks or 110% of the largest tank, whichever is greater.
-Locate treatment cylinders and process tanks in an area with: continuous, structurally sound concrete floors or with slabs or sections with sealed joints, sealed surfaces for cleanability and impermeability, - reinforced dyke walls and sealed joints, - graded surfaces for ready drainage of wetted surfaces, walkway grates (or alternative design) to minimize worker exposure and prevent tracking of chemicals from containment areas - keep surfaces clean.
+Locate treatment cylinders and process tanks in an area with: continuous, structurally sound concrete floors or with slabs or sections with sealed joints, sealed surfaces for cleanability and impermeability, - reinforced dyke walls and sealed joints, graded surfaces for ready drainage of wetted surfaces, walkway grates (or alternative design) to minimize worker exposure and prevent tracking of chemicals from containment areas - keep surfaces clean.
 Provide either an impermeable top coat to floors and dykes or a liner under the containment area.
 Engineer containment for long-term integrity (leak-proof for infiltration and exfiltration).
 Provide permanent, isolated drainage/transfer systems to direct all spills, washes and infiltrating water to tankage.
 Treat contaminated liquids to applicable limits before discharge.
 Isolate control and transfer equipment to avoid damage from spilled liquids in containment areas.
 Process control area Segregate the operator control area from retort and tank spill containment areas.
 Locate the process control area for maximum visibility of treatment systems.
-Provide proper lighting in all operating group.
-Dunana aminaiana Provide proper lighting in all operating areas.
 Provide proper lighting in all operating areas.
 Process emissions to air Provide control equipment for any air emissions vented to the interior, including tank and any emissions subject to environmental controls. prevent worker exposure to vacuum pump exhausts, install additional control equipment as required to comply with applicable air emissions limits, provide traps to remove entrained liquids, assess levels of workplace air contaminants.
-Provide ventilation in areas where excessive levels may occur, where applicable, condense emissions and return to storage.
+Provide ventilation in areas where excessive levels may occur, - where applicable, condense emissions and return to storage.
 Fire control Provide fire controls as decided on site-specific basis in consultation with the local fire department.
 Provide containment for contaminated runoff waters and residues generated by firefighting activities (e.g. blockage of storm drains, adjacent ditches).
-Weather protection (winter operations) Protect equipment from freezing temperatures, particularly where water is or may be present. (winter operations) Winterize process control area.
+Weather protection Protect equipment from freezing temperatures, particularly where water is or (winter operations) may be present. • Winterize process control area.